A guide for faculty, staff, and students. What can you do? Can it happen to you? What is it? Can it happen here?

 Most complaints are resolved at the informal level.
 Often the complainant only wants the inappropriate behavior to cease, and that is the goal of informal resolution.
 No attempt is made to determine whether there was intent to harass, the matter is not formally investigated, and no disciplinary action is taken.
 To the extent possible, information disclosed during this process is held in confidence, unless and until the complaining individual agrees that additional people must be informed in order to find a solution.

 Formal Complaint Resolution

 The filing of a written complaint is required for a sexual harassment complaint to be formally investigated and disciplinary action taken if appropriate.
-Formal complaints of sexual harassment against a member of the faculty or staff are filed with the Office of Equal Employment Opportunity Programs; complaints against students are directed to the assistant dean of student judicial programs.
+Formal complaints of sexual harassment against a member of the faculty or staff are filed with the Office of Access Equity and Equal Opportunity; complaints against students are directed to Student Judicial Programs.

-Once a formal complaint is filed, the alleged offender is informed of the identity of the complaintant and the charges and requested to respond.
-Either the complaintant or the accused may request that a formal complaint be investigated by a panel of inquiry.
-The assistant dean may also refer matters to a panel of inquiry.
+Once a formal complaint is filed, the alleged offender is informed of the identity of the complainant and the charges and requested to respond.
+Either the complainant or the accused may request that a formal complaint be investigated.

 - Become informed about the issue of sexual harassment and what constitutes appropriate and inappropriate behavior.

 - Before making a sexual advance or comment, ask yourself whether it is reasonable to believe your behavior is appropriate and welcome.

 - Be knowledgeable about university policy and procedures on sexual harassment so that you know what to do if someone comes to you for advice or if you are the victim of sexual harassment.

 - Trust your instincts about possible danger signals.